amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 * Avoid encoding logic into the changes: Each change now is separate and is only data.
 * Created helper functions to capture common functionality: Is similar to having a DSL (domain specific language)

+For all these reasons I think the code is better than before and the refactoring is worth it.

 Here is all the code together:

 ```ts
 type Student = Record<string, unknown>;